Ptujec/LaunchBar/Zotero-Actions/README.md

 # LaunchBar Action for Zotero

-Enjoy the brand new action for Zotero.
-This new action let's you do everything the old did and much more in one simple yet powerful action.
+Introducing the new LaunchBar action for Zotero.
+This updated action offers all the features of the old one and more, all within a simplified and powerful action.

 ## Search

 <img src="01.jpg" width="806"/>

-As you search you get helpful suggestions that include creator names, tags and titles.
+As you begin your search, helpful suggestions will appear, including creator names, tags, and titles.

-If there is no match in the database the action will fall back to searching your local attachments (PDFs) using [`mdfind`](https://metaredux.com/posts/2019/12/22/mdfind.html).
+If your search returns no results in the database, the action will automatically search your local attachments (PDFs) using [`mdfind`](https://metaredux.com/posts/2019/12/22/mdfind.html).

 **Note**: You can also directly search both the database and your local attachments with `command` + `enter`.